2 common IELTS grammar mistakes.

 - Hotels – The Sheraton, The Hilton, The Raffles, The Cumberland

-- Oceans or Seas – The Indian ocean, The Atlantic ocean, The Mediterranean sea, The Caspian sea
+- Oceans and Seas – The Indian ocean, The Atlantic ocean, The Mediterranean sea, The Caspian sea, The Mediterranean.

 - Deserts – The Sahara, The Atacama, The Gobi desert, The Mojave desert.